 Since 2015, the ghost restaurant, a restaurant concept that caters exclusively to delivery and collection, is becoming an increasingly popular option to capitalize on this trend.

-Ghost restaurants, also known as virtual restaurants, dark kitchens and delivery-only restaurants, take advantage of the increased demand for delivery (more than 300% compared to dine-in) by cutting down on all of the costs associated with the traditional restaurant experience.
+Ghost restaurants, also known as virtual restaurants, dark kitchens (with POS system for dark kitchen on the board) and delivery-only restaurants, take advantage of the increased demand for delivery (more than 300% compared to dine-in) by cutting down on all of the costs associated with the traditional restaurant experience.

-Without any waiters, dining room, dirty dishes and table reservations, virtual restaurants focus exclusively on bringing food to their customers through third party-apps or through their own website and delivery platforms.
+Without any waiters, dining room, dirty dishes and table reservations, virtual restaurants focus exclusively on bringing food to their customers through third party-apps or through their own website connected to delivery point of sale system and delivery platforms.
 A virtual brand is developed for the restaurant, with some companies opting to operate multiple restaurants from the same kitchen!

 The concept is flexible, and it’s being explored by existing brick and mortar restaurants such as Canter’s, in Los Angeles, a traditional deli that operates 3 ghost kitchens alongside its location on Fairfax Avenue.

 What do you need to operate a ghost restaurant?